hannahfryer/TopDEG-pipeline/README.md

 - **`pvalue`**: Raw p-values representing the statistical significance of the differential expression.
 - **`padj`**: Adjusted p-values

-### **1. DEG Analysis and Interactive Volcano Plot**

-Yes, this is a good addition to the README file, as it provides clarity about a key parameter in your analysis.
-However, it could be improved slightly for readability and completeness.
-Here's a more polished version:

----

 ### 1. DEG Analysis and Interactive Volcano Plot

 #### Adjusting Significance Threshold